 Almost always, brokerages and banks will ask for a beneficiary when you open an investment account, whether the purpose of the account is short-term investment or retirement.

 Don’t think that your accounts are too small to worry about how the funds will be distributed after you pass away.
 The accounts could grow, and even if they don’t, the funds you have could be important to someone in the future.
 With small balances, there is even more of an incentive to avoid costly probate fees.

 If you’ve been through any sort of major life change, like a marriage, divorce, or the birth of children, you should take a moment to review your accounts to ensure the proper beneficiaries are listed.
 As a single guy, this hasn’t been a major priority for me, but as I age, I’ve started to recognize its importance despite the lack of a wife and children.
 This will be one of my first steps to ensure my funds get in the right hands at the right time, followed by creating a will.

-Published or updated September 8, 2011.
+Updated October 15, 2015 and originally published September 9, 2011.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.